 Final Thoughts & What’s Next

-Right now, almost every new HTC phone from the last few two years is running Android 8.0 Oreo update.
+Right now, almost every new HTC phone from the last few years is running Android 8.0 Oreo or Android 9 Pie.
 They only have a few phones on the market, and most of them are eligible to receive Pie.
-The thing, though, is that Google’s getting ready to release the Android Q update any day now.
-We’ve been enjoying the Android Q beta since March.
-Potentially putting HTC phones an entire update and year behind.
+The thing, though, is that Google already released the Android 10 update back in August.
+We’ve been enjoying the Android 10 beta on devices like the Galaxy S10 since October, which HTC phones are still waiting for Pie.

-Either way, the only thing we can confirm so far is that HTC still plans on updating most of its phones to Android 9 Pie.
+Either way, the only thing we can confirm so far is that HTC still plans on updating more of its phones to Android 9 Pie.
 That all started with the HTC U11 Life, which is part of the Android One program which ensures timely updates for beta devices.
-The regular HTC U11, U12, and U12+ got it in Taiwan, but most devices in other regions, like the US, are still waiting or just now getting it a year later.
+The regular HTC U11, U12, and U12+ got it in Taiwan, then eventually other regions, and some that got canceled in the US, but its slowly making its way down the list.

-If we had to guess, the four HTC phones mentioned at the top of this post will get Android 9 Pie updates within the next 1-3 months, but don’t be surprised if we see another delay.
+If we had to guess, the four HTC phones mentioned at the top of this post will all get Android 9 Pie updates, even in the US, within the next 1-3 months, but don’t be surprised if we see another delay.